sayem1997/Codes-in-learning-phase/README.md

-codes in learning phase will be in this repository.
+codes written in learning phase will be in this repository.